mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /environment.md

 ## Box

 Did you know that W&L offers unlimited cloud storage while you're a student?
-We will use [http://box.wlu.edu/](https://www.wlu.edu/its/how-to/box-faq) to share course materials.
+We will use [http://box.wlu.edu/](https://www.wlu.edu/its/how-to/box-faq) to share course materials, including your assignments and project data.
 Please take some time to familiarize yourself with the platform.

-One key feature of Box is Box Sync.
+One key feature of Box is [Box Drive](https://www.box.com/resources/downloads/drive).
 This makes the contents of your Box folders accessible via the Finder or Windows Explorer.
-You will need to install Box Sync on your computer.
+You will need to install Box Drive on your computer.

 **WARNING**: I will be distributing a large zip file via Box.
 Please do not double click on the zip file within a Box folder.
 Trust me, it will result in chaos.
 Copy the zip file to your desktop then double click to unzip the contents.